Skales: Early life and career

-2009–14: Empire Mates Entertainment
+2009–present: E.M.E, OHK Music establishment, and music releases

 Skales signed a record deal with E.M.E after meeting Banky W. in 2009.
-He released the singles "Mukulu" and "Keresimesi" simultaneously.
-Both songs were produced by Sarz and released under the outfit.
+He released the singles "Mukulu" and "Keresimesi" simultaneously; both songs were produced by Sarz and released under the outfit.
 The music video for the latter track was directed by Clarence Peters and uploaded to YouTube on 28 November 2011.
 Skales was one of the main acts on E.M.E's debut compilation album, Empire Mates State of Mind (2012).
 He collaborated with Banky W., Wizkid, Shaydee, Niyola and DJ Xclusive on five of the album's seven singles.
 He also toured with some of the aforementioned acts on the EME US Tour, which kicked off on 4 July and ended on 2 September 2012.
-E.M.E acts performed in several different cities, including Houston, Dallas, Toronto, Vancouver, New York City, Providence, Calgary, Atlanta, Washington, D.C., and Chicago.
+E.M.E acts performed in several cities, including Houston, Dallas, Toronto, Vancouver, New York City, Providence, Calgary, Atlanta, Washington, D.C., and Chicago.
 Skales supported Wizkid on his tour of London in 2012.
 On 17 October 2013, he performed at the 2013 edition of Felabration, a yearly concert dedicated to Fela Kuti.
 In February 2014, Vanguard newspaper reported that Skales left E.M.E following the expiration of his four-year recording contract.
 E.M.E executives believed they were not getting remunerated for investing in him and refused to renew his contract.